 When used properly and with other infection control practices such as hand-washing, using alcohol-based hand sanitizers, and covering coughs and sneezes, it minimizes the spread of infection from one person to another.
 Effective use of PPE includes properly removing and disposing of contaminated PPE to prevent exposing both the wearer and other people to infection.

 All personal protective equipment that is intended for use as a medical device must follow The FDA’s regulations and should meet applicable voluntary consensus standards for protection.
 This includes surgical masks, N95 respirators, medical gloves, and gowns.
 The consensus standards and the FDA’s requirements vary depending on the specific type of PPE.
 When these standards and regulations are followed, they provide reasonable assurance that the device is safe and effective.

-Industrial thermometers are used for temperature measurement in many industrial applications.
 They are generally more durable than laboratory thermometers.
-The way an industrial thermometer works depends upon the type of temperature sensor it uses.
+Operation depends on the type of temperature sensor you use.